'THE HANDS WE CANNOT SEE' -

 Angenieux zoom lenses were used to balance the flexibility of filming in a series of unpredictable environments while still aiming to achieve visual fidelity to the stunning visuals of the locations.

-You are welcome to re-publish the following interview in part or in whole or reference these comments in any article or publication that features or promotes "Art of the Moment."
+You are welcome to re-publish the following interview in part or in whole or reference these comments in any article or publication that features or promotes "The Hands We Cannot See."

 Interview with director Travis Lee Ratcliff